TheMatjaz/matjaz.it/content/post/2014-06-05-automatically-update-a-debian-ubuntu-using-apt-get-and-cron.md

 aliases      = []
 categories   = ["Sysadmin"]
 date         = "2014-06-05T19:09:29+00:00"
-description  = "Apt-get commands in cron" draft        = false highlight    = true slug         = "automatically-update-a-debian-ubuntu-using-apt-get-and-cron"
+description  = "Using cron to run apt-get update and upgrade commands.
+Use with care" draft        = false highlight    = true slug         = "automatically-update-a-debian-ubuntu-using-apt-get-and-cron"